 Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
-We hope find this post helpful!
+We hope you find this post helpful!
 And makes it easier for you to know more about green energy.
 Be sure to also check out our one-of-a-kind energy savings calculator!

 The Energy Professor Electricity Rate Check Tool